-The Plan identifies desirable locations for sidewalks and curbs throughout the community.
-The Plan recognizes that, depending on the amount of Town financial resources available, and the development pattern in various areas, it may not be prudent or practical to install sidewalks and curbs in all new developments approved during the five year planning period.
+The This Plan identifies desirable locations for sidewalks and curbs throughout the community.
+The Plan recognizes that, depending on the amount of Town financial resources available, and the development pattern in various areas, it may not be prudent or practical to install sidewalks and curbs in all new developments approved during the current five-year planning period.
 Where the Plan calls for sidewalk and curb installation, but where there is good cause not to install them at the time of the development, payment in lieu of installation shall be required in accordance with the Town Sidewalk Ordinance (see Appendix A).

-Criteria to be considered by the Planning and Zoning Commission when requiring payment in lieu of installation would include but not be limited to the following:
+Criteria Situations in which requirement of payment in lieu of installation mayto be considered by the Planning and Zoning Commission following a recommendation by the Director of Public Works when requiring payment in lieu of installation would include, but are not be limited to, the following:

-- There are no other sidewalks or curbs within a reasonable distance of the area where the sidewalks would be required. - There are no sidewalks or curbs in the area or on the street where new walks would be otherwise required. - There is no project funded by the Town that would fill in the gaps that exist in the sidewalk and/or curb system on the street where the development is proposed.

-• There are plans in the near term for major street reconstruction which would provide opportunities to fill gaps in the sidewalk and/or curb system, but it would be better to construct the required sidewalks as part of the larger reconstruction project.

-• When a sidewalk and or granite curbs are to be located within the right of way of a State road and the State denies a permit for the installation.
+- There are no other sidewalks or curbs within a reasonable distance of the area where the sidewalks would be required. - There are no sidewalks or curbs in the area or on the street where new walks would be otherwise required. - There is no project funded by the Town that would fill in the gaps that exist in the sidewalk and/or curb system on the street where the development is proposed. - There are plans in the near term for major street reconstruction which would provide opportunities to fill gaps in the sidewalk and/or curb system, but it would be better to construct the required sidewalks as part of the larger reconstruction project. - When a sidewalk and or granite curbs are to be located within the right of way of a State road and the State denies a permit for the installation.